microsoft/ComplianceCxE/docs/playbooks/teamsdlp.md

 title: Playbooks
 ---

 !!!
-Note
+Note "How to use this guide"
     Please use this guide as a starting point for protecting your sensitive information in Microsoft Teams communication channels via Unified DLP.
 All links and references should be up to date, however, if you have a question about the correctness of any information in this document, please reach out to our [yammer group]( aka.ms/askmipteam ).

     All screenshots in this guide contain the proper configuration settings according to the best practices at the time of publication.
 Please ensure that your configurations mirror those used in this guide.
 Please refer to the Microsoft documentation online at docs for the latest updates

     Though the name of this document is shown as a play book, it can be equally considered a deployment guide.
 This document will be updated as and when new features are introduced to Microsoft Teams DLP.
 There are few abbreviations used in the document and please refer, [Abbreviations](#abbreviations) of this document.

     This document covers in detail various use cases that can be achieved using Teams-DLP.

 ## Introduction